WilliwadelmaWisky/serializer/README.md

 # Serializer
-A custom object serializer for java projects.
+A custom object serialization library for java projects.

+Work in Progress

 ## Dependencies
-- JUnit5
+- JUnit5 (Testing)

 ## Installation
 Not ready to be used.